Kareem Martin: Early life

 A native of Roanoke Rapids, North Carolina, he attended Roanoke Rapids High School, where he was a letterman in football, basketball and track.
-In football, Martin was twice named the area defensive player of the year and was named the NCHSAA Athlete of the Year.
-As a senior, he helped lead Roanoke Rapids to an undefeated season and a conference title.
+In football, Martin was twice named the area defensive player of the year.
+As a senior, he helped lead the Roanoke Rapids football team to an undefeated season and a conference title.
 He finished his senior season with 163 tackles, 10 forced fumbles, three fumble recoveries, four sacks and one interception, and also had 25 tackles for a loss.
 He had 121 tackles and five sacks as a junior.

 In track & field, Martin was one of the state's top performers in the jumping and hurdling events.
-He qualified for the state finals in the high jump by leaping 6 ft 6 in (1.99 m) at the 2010 NCHSAA 2A Mideast Regional.
+He qualified for the state meet in the high jump by leaping 6 ft 6 in (1.99 m) at the 2010 NCHSAA 2A Mideast Regional.
 In addition, he also took 5th in the 110-meter hurdles event in that same meet, recording a personal-best time of 15.84 second.
-At the NCHSAA 2A State Track Championship, he tied for 2nd place in the high jump, with a leap of 6 ft 6 in (1.98 m).
+At the NCHSAA 2A Track State Championships, he tied for 2nd place in the high jump, with a leap of 6 ft 6 in (1.98 m).
+He was also named the 2009–10 NCHSAA Male Athlete of the Year.

 Considered a three-star recruit by Rivals.com, he was rated the 28th best weakside defensive end in the nation.
 Martin accepted a scholarship offer from North Carolina over offers from Duke and Virginia Tech and majored in public policy.